DRNadler/MMC5983MA_CompassTest/README.md

 during production of our own boards.
 </br>

-Rotating the MMC5983MA at a fixed point in space, it's measuring different field magnitudes;
-the magnitude should be constant.
+Rotating the MMC5983MA at a fixed point in space, the SparkFun MMC5983MA is measuring different field magnitudes (the magnitude should be constant).
 Note magnitude is sqrt(X^2+Y^2+Z^2), and reported values range from 131% down to 76% of the expected local field strength for my location (from WMM World Magnetic Model).
 So in the right ballpark and making measurements, but definitely something is wrong.
 [The file ExampleMagnitudeProblemLog.txt](ExampleMagnitudeProblemLog.txt) shows details of the erroneous readings.